lightxlamp/Git/readme.md

 New info:

 - git add -p index.html - Partial adding.
-Will ask you about each part of change, whether iy should be added or not
+Will ask you about each part of change, whether iy should be added or not Did not get how it works for now.
+In my case.
+3 batches of code in different places adding at the same time